uea-teaching/computing-principles/lectures/system/system.md

 </span>

-note: the raw string negates the need to escape the backslash for windows paths
+note: the raw string negates the need to escape the backslash for windows paths.
+I will try and get a bit done on strings next week...

 --